Mattias-Basle/online-cv/README.md

+# Project Description
+This project aims at creating an online version of my CV using React.

+N.B: The CSS of this project is not fully completed for mobile screen.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).